fermyon/workshops/spin/00-setup.md

 $ git clone https://github.com/fermyon/workshops && cd workshops
 ```

-### Configuring your local environment
+### Option A: Configuring your local environment

 First, you have to configure [Spin](https://fermyon.com/spin) by following the [instructions for your operating system from the Spin documentation](https://developer.fermyon.com/spin/install).

-For example, to install Spin from Linux, macOS, or WSL2, run the following commands:
+For example, to install Spin and language plugins and templates from Linux, macOS, or WSL2, you can use the install script:

 > Note that for this workshop, we will be downloading a canary version of Spin required for [Step 07 Fermyon Serverless AI](./07-fermyon-ai.md).